-Nico Leone begins his service as KERA’s President and CEO on February 3, 2020.
+Nico Leone joined KERA as President and CEO in February 2020.

 Previously, Leone served as General Manager of KCUR in Kansas City, Missouri.
 Under his leadership, KCUR became one of the most collaborative public radio stations in the country.
 Nico managed the transition of Harvest Public Media from a grant-funded startup into a self-supporting collaboration of five partners.
 He transformed the Kansas News Service from a stand-alone digital news operation into a collaboration of four public radio stations covering health, education and politics in Kansas.

 Under Nico’s direction, KCUR’s newsroom more than doubled in size, the digital audience tripled, the broadcast audience grew by 35% and community financial support of KCUR doubled.
 These notable accomplishments enabled KCUR to provide thorough, comprehensive coverage in a region where newsroom staffing and coverage were declining at an alarming rate.

 In an effort to reach new audiences, Nico created a community engagement team that helped build relationships in the community and increase diversity in sources and voices on air.
 The community engagement effort included reporting projects such as Beyond Our Borders, a year-long exploration of dividing lines in Kansas City, and audience development strategies such as a robust events series and the launch of Generation Listen KC, a volunteer-led young professionals group.